 Summer Fellow Responsibilities

-- All STARS Summer fellows must live on the Yale campus for the duration of the nine week program (Sunday, June 8, 2014 to Friday, August 8, 2014).
+- All STARS Summer fellows must live on the Yale campus for the duration of the nine week program (May 29 - July 28, 2017).
 Summer Fellows are required to:

 - Work with a mentor in designing a mutually beneficially research project that will further develop the summer fellow’s research and analytical skills;